readandprogress/reading.is-a.dev/_posts/Tech/2025-08-25-compartmentalizing-my-digital-life.md

 ---
 title: "Compartmentalizing my Digital Life"
 date: 2025-08-25 13:00:00 -0500
-last_modified_at:
+last_modified_at: 2025-08-27 19:25:00 -0500
 categories: Tech, General
-tags: [ Digital Wellbeing, Compartmentalizing, Habits, Chromebook, Tablet, iPhone, Nintendo Switch Lite, Nintedo New 2DS XL, Google TV with Chromecast ]
+tags: [ Digital Wellbeing, Compartmentalizing, Habits, Chromebook, Lenovo Tab M8, iPhone6s, Nintendo Switch Lite, New Nintendo 2DS XL, Google TV with Chromecast ]
-time:
+time: 01:27
 description: "I realized that if I want to stick to healthier habits, I should remove any barriers that prevent me from executing them.
 So I have divided certain tasks and activities between all of my devices, starting with..."
 toc: true
 pin: true